google/gapid/DEVDOC.md

 code, make sure to refer to the [perfetto documentation](https://perfetto.dev/docs/).

-Perfetto is built into Android (since Android 9 Pie).
+Perfetto is built into Android since Android 9 Pie.
 In general, to take a perfetto trace, you can use the `perfetto` command-line tool on the device.
 See perfetto's web interface at https://ui.perfetto.dev/ and click on "Recording command" to see an example of how the `perfetto` command-line tool can be used